top of page

 in a copper sky,

-painting cars and hair and rooftops belonging to strangers,
+painting cars and hair and rooftops,

 the rumps of cattle and